Ana (2020 TV series)

 Ana is a Mexican comedy-drama television series created by and starring Ana de la Reguera.
 The series is produced by Argos Comunicación, and Viacom International Studios.
-It premiered on April 20, 2020 on Comedy Central, and streaming on Pantaya for the United States and Puerto Rico.
-Subsequently, it was made available to all Latin America in streaming in Amazon Prime Video on 21 April 2020.
-A total of 10 episodes were confirmed for the series.
-The series has two bisexual characters in the main cast and one lesbian character.
+It premiered on 20 April 2020 on Comedy Central, subsequently, it was made available to all Latin America via streaming on Amazon Prime Video on 21 April 2020.
+In the United States and Puerto Rico, the first two seasons premiered on Pantaya, while the third season became available on Vix.
 In September 2021, the series was renewed for a second and third season.
+The third and final season premiered on 12 July 2023.

 Cast

 Part of the cast was confirmed on 11 March 2020 through the Excelsior newspaper.